Find Cheap Flights to Alice Springs, NT from $ 210 with eDreams

 How long’s the flight to Alice Springs, NT?

 If you’re looking to fly to Alice Springs, NT, we at eDreams have checked the most popular routes to help you plan your trip.
-From Adelaide, the flight takes roughly 2h 17m; from Melbourne, around 4h 2m; and from Sydney, about 4h 4m.
+From Adelaide, the flight takes roughly 2h 14m; from Darwin, around 2h 18m; and from Melbourne, about 4h 1m.

 Flight Time (in hours)